 - Construction play – this kind of play involves building, such as building up with blocks or building around with train tracks or puzzle mats.

 - Gameplay – this approach involves a clear set of rules that accompany playing board games.

 - Movement play – often done outdoors, movement play simply involves physical movement, such as dancing or “Simon says.”

 - Pretend play – also called symbolic or dramatic play, this kind of play takes everyday activities, like grocery shopping, and turns them into play activities.
 A common example is “playing house.”

 Therapy can be daunting to anyone, regardless of age.
 If it feels like work, your child will be reluctant to participate, which is why play-based speech therapy is such a great approach.

-The type of approach that your therapist will use will be unique to your child’s needs workers compensation lawyer philadelphia.
+The type of approach that your therapist will use will be unique to your child’s needs.
 Speech therapy techniques can vary slightly, depending on the child’s age, or how developed or advanced their speech and communication skills are.

 How Play-Based Speech Therapy Benefits Children